sjhatfield/sjhatfield.github.io/_posts/2020-08-12-Kaggle-melanoma-tabular-model.md

 As mentioned in the previous post, there is extreme imbalance in the data where only $$1.76\%$$ of data entries are malignant.
 To combat this a sampling strategy must be employed.
 To begin with, random over-sampling was used from the *imblearn* [package](https://imbalanced-learn.readthedocs.io/en/stable/api.html).
 This strategy simply resamples the minority class until it makes up a designated proportion of training data.

-To search for appropraite parameters for the sampler and model, scikit-learns RandomizedSearchCV was used so that $$100$$ different combinations of parameters could be assessed using cross-validation.
+To search for appropriate parameters for the sampler and model, scikit-learns RandomizedSearchCV was used so that $$100$$ different combinations of parameters could be assessed using cross-validation.
 Here is the code creating the pipeline, parameters to be searched and the randomized search grid.

 ```python
 model_randoversamp = Pipeline([